flutter/samples/experimental/add_to_app/README.md

 With the exception of `android_using_prebuilt_module`, the Android apps are ready to run once you've completed the `flutter packages get` commands listed above.
-The iOS apps use CocoaPods, though, so you need to run this command within their project directories to install their dependencies:
+Two of the iOS apps (`ios_fullscreen` and `ios_using_plugin`) use Cocoapods, though, so you need to run this command within their project directories to install their dependencies:

 ```bash
 pod install